alexis51151/epaxos-fix/README.md

 - A detailed explanation of the problem is available [here]( http://arxiv.org/abs/1906.10917).

-## FAQ
+## Fix

-- _How was the bug discovered?_
-When auditing the recovery mechanism of EPaxos.

-- _Is there a fix?_
+- There is a fix available relatively to the problem raised by Pierre Sutra (under `tla+/EgalitarianPaxosFix.tla`).
-Each process needs to maintain the last ballot at which it voted.
+- The fix is based on a new var called `vbal` which stores the last ballot at which a replica has voted.

-This requires an additional ballot variable in the algorithm.
-Such an approach is implemented in the [following](https://github.com/otrack/epaxos) repository.
+## Proof of correctness

-A proof of correctness for the resulting algorithm is provided (under `papers/EPaxosProofs.pdf`).
+- A proof of correctness for the resulting algorithm is provided (under `papers/EPaxosProofs.pdf`).
+- It aims at being proven formally by model checking.

+## Authors

+- Alexis Le Glaunec
+- Pierre Sutra